 N/B: Whether your thermostat is stuck or has malfunctioned, resolve the issue by replacing it.

-Damaged check valve
+#2 Damaged check valve

 Check valves are one-way ports integrated into hot water systems.
 If the valve is damaged or old, it might keep your baseboard heater from turning off.

 #2 Turn off the power

 Before removing the old thermostat, it is safe to shut off the power.
 There should be no electric current passing through at the time of removing the thermostat.
 If you fail to turn it off, you are at risk of being shocked.

-Remove the old thermostat.
+#3 Remove the old thermostat.

 The thermostat is held by a cover plate and screws.
 Use a screwdriver and unscrew the screws connecting the cover plates to the wall.
 After removing it, set it on the side.
 Proceed to unscrew the mounting screws connecting the thermostat to the wall.
 Pull it off and keep it aside; you will be left with exposed wires.

-Prepare the wires
+#4 Prepare the wires

 But, how do you prepare the wires?
-It simply means labeling the wires to ensure safe and successful installation.
+Simple.
+You’ll just need to label the wires to ensure safe and successful installation.
 Assign a letter to each sticker and stick them on the respective wires.

 After successfully arranging the wires, remove the thermostat base, which is still attached to the wall by this time.

-Install the new thermostat
+#5 Install the new thermostat

 While all bases are different, there will be an opening for clear wires.
 Besides, most of them have their base labeled with wire color, ensuring ease of connectivity.

-Cover the thermostat
+#6 Cover the thermostat

 Are you experiencing any trouble attaching the cover?
 You do not need a professional for that.
 Instead, try using drywall anchors.
-The purpose of covering the thermostat is to ensure it is not exposed to things like water which can cause short-circuiting.
+The purpose of covering the thermostat is to ensure it is not exposed to things like water, which can cause short-circuiting.

 Are there some terminals that you did not utilize?
 Avoid leaving them hanging and openly exposed.
 Instead, try to tack in back all the remaining wires back into the wall.
-Program the thermostat as required and test if your baseboard heater can now go off.
+But do leave plenty of slack incase you need to use a spare wire one day.

 How To Fix A Damaged Check Valve

-- Turn off the water and, using the drain plug, drain the water heater
+- Turn off the water and, using the drain plug, drain the water heater.

-- Remove the old check valve
+- Remove the old check valve.

-- Install the new check valve by screwing in a place where the old one was located
+- Install the new check valve by screwing in a place where the old one was located.

-- Reattach the hose pipe, turn on the water, and test if the baseboard heater will turn off
+- Reattach the hose pipe, turn on the water, and test if the baseboard heater will turn off.

-Other Common Problems With Baseboard Heaters
+Other Issues With Baseboard Heaters

-Circuit breaker of a baseboard heater’s trips
+The circuit breaker of a baseboard heater trips

 How do you inspect your electrical system?

 Do you smell a burnt odor when the baseboard is running?
 Usually, the odor is from burnt lubricant and dust collected in the vent.
 Proper vent cleaning can help remedy the issue.

 How do you check the baseboard heater?
 In case you notice a burnt odor while running, turn the heater off and wait for it to cool.
 Use a wet cloth to wipe off the dirt from the vent.
 Turn it on and if the odor persists, consult a technician.

 If the odor persists, it is best to change it completely.
 It is essential to ensure that carbon monoxide functions properly to avoid carbon poisoning, especially when the heater produces burnt odors.

-Also, as you address the issue of the baseboard heater not turning off, be on the lookout for possible problems that you might encounter, like failure to turn it on and other problems.
-I hope you have gained insight into avoiding the problems with your baseboard heater and how to address them when they occur.
+Also, as you address the issue of the baseboard heater not turning off, be on the lookout for possible problems that you might encounter, like failure to turn it on and other difficulties.
+I hope you have gained insight into avoiding issues with your baseboard heater and how to solve them when they occur.